512-870-7708

 1. Liability & Indemnity

-Limitation of Liability: To the fullest extent permitted by applicable law, Chrissie Poindexter, LLC, All City Real Estate, Ltd. Co., and its owners, brokers, officers, employees, and agents (collectively, “the Company Parties”) shall not be liable for any indirect, incidental, special, consequential, or punitive damages that arise out of or relate to your use of our Services, or any actions we take or fail to take in connection with our Services.
+Limitation of Liability: To the fullest extent permitted by applicable law, Chrissie Poindexter, Realtor with All City Real Estate, and its owners, brokers, officers, employees, and agents (collectively, “the Company Parties”) shall not be liable for any indirect, incidental, special, consequential, or punitive damages that arise out of or relate to your use of our Services, or any actions we take or fail to take in connection with our Services.
 This includes, for example, lost profits, lost data, loss of opportunity, or costs of obtaining substitute services.
 This limitation applies even if we have been advised of the possibility of such damages.
 Some scenarios to illustrate: we are not liable if a technical issue with our booking software causes you inconvenience or even a missed opportunity; we are not liable if you base a decision on information from our site and that information turns out to be less than perfect (always verify critical details independently); we are not liable for emotional distress or inconvenience resulting from a deal falling through (while we empathize, those are not damages we can cover).

 In any event, our total cumulative liability to you for any and all claims arising from or related to the Services or these Terms will not exceed the greater of: (a) the total amount of fees you paid to us for services in the six (6) months prior to the event giving rise to the liability, or (b) $100.00 USD [mymetrotex.com].
 For example, if you had one consultation for $200 and something went awry, our maximum liability might be $200 (the amount paid); if you used free services only and never paid us, our max liability would default to $100.
 This cap on liability is a fundamental part of the bargain between you and us – reflecting the risks each of us is taking.
 We operate in good faith and with reasonable care, and in exchange, you agree not to hold us responsible beyond this limit for things that might go wrong.